Conversion Rate Optimization

 Conversion rate optimization (CRO) is the process of optimizing your site or landing page experience based on website visitor behavior to help improve the probability of the visitor taking desired actions (conversions) on the said page.

-Online traffic is highly inconsistent.
+In today’s world, online traffic is highly inconsistent.
 If you’re unable to get visitors to enter your conversion funnel in the first go, the chances of them coming back and performing the desired action are quite low.
 This is nothing but an opportunity lost for your business.
-The best way to improve your chances and get more conversions is by running an effective CRO campaign.
+The best way to improve your chances and get more conversions is by running effective conversion rate optimization campaigns.

-A good CRO campaign not only means saving high on your time, money, and efforts but also exploring new growth strategies which were unknown in the past.
-In other words, CRO helps you in understanding your website’s usability better while giving customer behavior insights and tips on how to make your UX better to meet your goals.
+A good conversion rate optimization campaign not only means saving high on your time, money, and efforts but also exploring new growth strategies that were unknown in the past.
+In other words, conversion rate optimization helps you in understanding your website’s usability better while giving customer behavior insights and tips on how to make your UX better to meet your goals.

-At a strategic level, CRO is an ongoing process of learning and optimizing.
-Unfortunately, the “ongoing” aspect often gets ignored while discussing conversion rate optimization.
+At a strategic level, conversion rate optimization or CRO is an ongoing process of learning and optimizing.
+Unfortunately, the “ongoing” aspect often gets ignored while discussing conversion rate optimization and its elements.